 Christian Human Rights Education

-This flexible, interactive adult education program can be offered as a six-week series or a two-day workshop for congregants or clergy groups.
-The course is appropriate across a broad range of traditions and has been offered in Baptist, Methodist, Episcopal, Presbyterian, and Jesuit groups.
+This flexible, interactive education program can be offered as a series or a workshop for congregants or clergy groups.
+The course is appropriate across a broad range of traditions and has been offered in African Methodist, Baptist, Episcopal, Presbyterian, Jesuit, and inter-denominational groups.
 Each session includes reflection on scripture and ideas for further reflection, dialogue, and action.

-When asked about their most valuable insights from Justice Revival’s course, responses included:
+When asked about their most valuable insights from Justice Revival’s course, here’s what participants had to say:

 “Awareness of human rights of every individual.”